Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 *GSM stands for Global System for Mobile Communications.* It is a standard for digital cellular communications.
 It was first implemented by European Telecommunications Standards Institute, in *1991*.
 The trademark is currently held by Global System for Mobile Communications (aka GSM Association).
-GSM was built upon earlier standards like American Mobile Phone System (AMPS) and Nordic Mobile Telephone (NMT) 450.
+GSM was built upon earlier standards like American Mobile Phone System (AMPS)[^11] and Nordic Mobile Telephone (NMT) 450.
 But these earlier standards were built on analog systems rather than *digital* systems, making them significantly more costly to operate compared to GSM and other more modern communications standards.[^7]